abhiram200/Mahabharath-ChatBot/README.md

 # Error Fix

 If you're facing any errors in the code after doing these then please go to the website https://www.nltk.org/data.html then follow the mannual installation steps to download punkt from tokenizers, omw,omw-1.4, omw_lexicon, and wordnet from corpora.

+Also dlib needs to be properly installed and added to system's path.